Egor00/freelance_bot/README.md

 # freelance_bot

-Freelance_bot is a telegram bot for searaching freelance
+Freelance_bot is a telegram bot for finding freelance tasks